The Busy Beavers

-The Busy Beavers is a 1931 Silly Symphonies animated film, directed by Burt Gillett.
+The Busy Beavers is a 1931 Silly Symphonies animated short film, produced by Walt Disney and directed by Burt Gillett.

 Plot

 The short shows a community of beavers building their dam and soon shows one particular beaver trying to save it when it is threatened by a flash flood.

 Reception

 Variety (July 14, 1931): "One of the Silly Symphonies and among the better of that group.
 At the Roxy, shown on the wide screen, the cartoon took on added attractiveness.
 Good anywhere.
 Runs with a sense of continuity which other cartoons fail to get despite the fact that only the quack-quack noises of the inked beavers and some interpolating sounds are heard by the customers.
 One good moment is when a cloudburst pummels one of the beavers Another is where a tree falls on one of them.
 However, he stays alive to be razzed by a plucked owl for a laugh finish."

 The Film Daily (July 19, 1931): "Walt Disney made a 'knock-out' when he produced this Silly Symphony.
 Gags that are really new, animation that is smooth and clever and synchrony that never misses a beat.
 Disney has taken a theme which shows beavers building a dam as only cartooned beavers can do it.
 It finishes with a flood and one lone beaver attempting to save the dam from destruction.
 The reel is fast, funny and fine."